turtler12/Muon/README.md

 optimizer2.step()
 ```

-### Why do we need the AdamW backup?
+### Q: Why do we need the AdamW backup?
-Muon is only meant for optimizing >= 2D parameters, and it's not recommended for the embedding or classification head layers (this is similar to Shampoo and SOAP).
+Answer: Muon is only meant for optimizing >= 2D parameters, and it's not recommended for the embedding or classification head layers (this is similar to Shampoo and SOAP).
 Therefore, you need to use a backup optimizer for those other parameters.
 This implementation of Muon supports an internal AdamW backup, which will automatically
 be used for <2D parameters and for the embedding and classification head of a transformer (detected by assuming these have first dim >= 10000).
 Alternately, you can explicitly filter the parameters and use an external backup (a separate optimizer).